 9. Get a secure case management software.

-It’s important to find a reliable case management software that can securely store confidential documents and client info, manage your trust account correctly, and stay HIPAA compliant.
+It’s important to find reliable case management software that can securely store confidential documents and client info, manage your trust account correctly, and stay HIPAA compliant.
 It’s important as well to have backups of your calendar and deadlines so you’ll never lose important information.

 10. Nest Dropcam – Mobile Security camera in your home or office.